semantic-flow/sflo/documentation/mesh-resource.node-component.aggregated-distribution.md

 A node's **aggregated distribution** is a compilation of all the child data flows of its contained data nodes (their `_data-flow/_current/` snapshots), situated directly under the parent node with an intuitive filename like "nodename.ext".

-Both [[resource.node.bare]] and [[resource.node.reference.dataset]] can have aggregate distributions. data nodes include their own data in the aggregation.
+Both [[mesh-resource.node.bare]] and [[mesh-resource.node.reference.dataset]] can have aggregate distributions. data nodes include their own data in the aggregation.

 ## Purpose